Why Write a Manifesto Now

 Is solarpunk anti-technology?

 No — it's anti-extractive-technology.
-Solarpunk loves the right kind of technology: renewable energy, open-source software, repairable hardware, biomimicry, regenerative agriculture, public transit, mycelium materials, and local AI.
+Solarpunk loves the right kind of technology: renewable energy, open-source software, repairable hardware, biomimicry, regenerative agriculture, public transit, and mycelium materials.
 The critique is of technologies that centralize wealth, surveil people, and externalize ecological cost — not of technology itself.

 How do I 'be solarpunk' in everyday life?